Van der Kerchove generator set

 Country: Belgium

-Serial No. and Model: Not stated
+Serial number and model: Not available

 Machine characteristics: Crankshaft : 105 rpm / Steam engine pressure: 16 Kg/cm2

-Alternator characteristics: Working voltage: 500 V three-phase at 50 HZ / Power: 1,200 KVA / Rotor with 56 salient poles whose winding is not preserved / Stator wound in 2 layers
+Alternator characteristics: Working voltage: 500 V three-phase at 50 Hz / Power: 1,200 KVA / Rotor with 56 salient poles whose winding is not preserved / Stator wound in 2 layers

-Overall weight: 166,000 Kgs
+Total weight: 166,000 kg

-1. Conservation status: Good
+1. Condition: Good

 2. Observations: